Gengar-lab/bct-lab/Comprehensive Distributed Systems Study Guide (2).markdown

 # Comprehensive Distributed Systems Study Guide

 This Markdown file is a comprehensive, visually enhanced resource for your end-semester exam, compiling all content from the provided study materials (`L_10.pdf`, `L_8_9.pdf`, `L_6.pdf`, `L_7.pdf`).
-It offers 10 times more theoretical depth than the original, with extensive explanations, formal definitions, practical examples, and professional **Graphviz** and **PlantUML** diagrams optimized for GitHub rendering.
+It offers 10 times more theoretical depth than the original, with extensive explanations, formal definitions, practical examples, and **Mermaid** diagrams optimized for GitHub rendering.
 Notations like `R(x)` and `W(x)` are replaced with clear terms like "Read x" and "Write x," and diagrams use vertical lifelines and cross lines to depict process interactions.
 New sections on fault tolerance, consensus algorithms, and modern applications (e.g., cloud computing, microservices) enhance the guide’s scope.
-All UML and Graphviz codes are corrected for accuracy and clarity.
+All diagrams use Mermaid syntax for GitHub compatibility.

 ## Table of Contents